HsiangHung/Machine_Learning_Note/ML_fundamentals/Missing_Data/README.md

 It is always better to keep data than to discard it.
 Sometimes you can drop variables if the data is missing for more than 60% observations but only if that variable is insignificant.
 Having said that, imputation is always a preferred choice over dropping variables.

-In blog [40 Statistics Interview Problems and Answers for Data Scientists](https://towardsdatascience.com/40-statistics-interview-problems-and-answers-for-data-scientists-6971a02b7eee) asked: **How do you handle missing data?
+In blog [40 Statistics Interview Problems and Answers for Data Scientists](https://towardsdatascience.com/40-statistics-interview-problems-and-answers-for-data-scientists-6971a02b7eee), a question is asked: **How do you handle missing data?
 What imputation techniques do you recommend?** There are several ways to handle missing data by the author:

 * Delete rows with missing data
 * Mean/Median/Mode imputation